DINA-Web/dina-collections-data-model-use-cases/use-cases.rst

 One material sample (with one identifiable unit) that belong to a physical unit that in turn belong to the highest level physical unit.

 -------------------

 Transcribing text from an information source - draft
 ----------------------------------------------------

 Background/Motivation
 ~~~~~~~~~~~~~~~~~~~~~

-Sometimes a user wants to add information that is available without making
+Sometimes a user wants to add information that is available without
-interpretations of the content.
-In other words, the user wants to record whats
+interpreting it.
+In other words, the user wants to record whats there – not
-there – not the actual meaning of the information.
-This use case involves how
+the actual meaning of the information.
+This relates to the recording of
-to deal with those situations, but involves also how to record information
-about the source.
+metadata about the source.

 Actors